Changelog

 - Bug causing jittery movement of facial landmarks when using

-with video files has been fixed.
+LANDMARK_SCRAMBLEwith video files has been fixed.

 Removed